What Is Forbearance?

 How Do I Find Out If I'm Eligible For Forbearance?

-You must contact your loan servicer to request forbearance.
 Depending on the kind of loan you have, there may be different forbearance options.
+You must contact your loan servicer to determine your eligibility and to request forbearance.

 Who Is My Loan Servicer?